justinperline/natgeocoverage/README.md

  <tr><td>75th Percentile</td><td>223</td><td>7</td><td>212</td><td>3</td></tr>
  <tr><td>Median</td><td>167</td><td>6</td><td>158</td><td>1</td></tr>
  <tr><td>25th Percentile</td><td>61</td><td>4</td><td>55</td><td>0</td></tr>
- <tr><td>Issues > 0</td><td>1,472</td><td>1,459</td><td>1,365</td><td>846</td></tr>
+ <tr><td>Issues >= 1</td><td>1,472</td><td>1,459</td><td>1,365</td><td>846</td></tr>
  <tr><td>Total</td><td>225,828</td><td>8,407</td><td>213,049</td><td>4,372</td></tr>
  <tr><td>Avg</td><td>153.4</td><td>5.7</td><td>144.7</td><td>3.0</td></tr>
   </tbody></table></p>

-So the bulk of Nat Geo's metadata is really in the photos, which I've yet to dig into.
-The title of the photo is the only information immediately available and they are much shorter in length than article titles and abstracts (an average of 29 characters vs. 203).
+So the bulk of Nat Geo's metadata is really in the photos.
+However, the photo titles are the only information immediately available and they are much shorter in length than article titles and abstracts (an average of 29 characters vs. 203).
 For the time being, that meant I'd focus solely on the 8,407 tagged articles spanning the last century.

-Examples of photo title:
+Example of photo title:

 `Babasaki Gate, Tokyo, Japan`

 Example of article title and abstract:

 `Ascension Island, an Engineering Victory : Located halfway between South America and Africa, the tiny, bird-covered volcanic island of Ascension is a vital military refueling station with an airfield.`

+## Asking Questions

+We have three pieces of data at this point: the title and abstract of almost every article Nat Geo has ever released in print, when it was released, and what page the article was on.
+Let's ignore the page numbers for now and just focus on what questions can be drawn from text and dates.

+Has National Geographic's coverage of each continent changed over time?

+At what frequency does National Geographic cover each country?

+Does National Geographic cover countries proportionately to how populated they are?
+If not, what's driving coverage?